unboundsecurity/unbound-integration/volume-encryption/encfs/README.md

   The URL of the Unbound CORE server.
 For example: `https://unbound-server.com`
 ### CORE Client settings
 These settings are only required if you're using Unbound CORE Client communication method and you are using the `ub-init` script for configuring it.
-If you already configured your'e client manually you don't need these.
+If you already configured your'e client manually you don't need these, however you may need to remove the validation section in the `ub-init` script.
 * `UB_SERVER_NAME` (Required only when using CORE Client)
   The network name of the CORE Server
 * `UB_CLIENT_TEMPLATE_NAME`